AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Supplement.md

     </tiledimage>
     ```

-* **`<a id="node-triplanarprojection">triplanarprojection</a>`**: samples data from three images (or layers within multi-layer images), and projects a tiled representation of the images along each of the three respective coordinate axes, computing a weighted blend of the three samples using the geometric normal.
+* {#node-triplanarprojection} **`triplanarprojection`**: samples data from three images (or layers within multi-layer images), and projects a tiled representation of the images along each of the three respective coordinate axes, computing a weighted blend of the three samples using the geometric normal.
     * `filex` (uniform filename): the URI of an image file to be projected in the direction from the +X axis back toward the origin.
     * `filey` (uniform filename): the URI of an image file to be projected in the direction from the +Y axis back toward the origin with the +X axis to the right.
     * `filez` (uniform filename): the URI of an image file to be projected in the direction from the +Z axis back toward the origin.